 Quick-Neuron™ Cholinergic – SeV Kit

-This kit differentiates human pluripotent stem cells into cholinergic neurons in 6 days using Sendai virus.
+Quick-Neuron™ Cholinergic – SeV Kits enable the differentiation of human pluripotent stem cells into cholinergic neurons in as little as 7 days using Sendai virus technology.

 Note: This kit is no longer available for individual sale.
-We now offer bulk orders and custom differentiation services.
+We now offer bulk orders and custom differentiation services to support your research needs.

 Advantages of iPSC-Derived Cholinergic Neurons